joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 Discretionary income is the income that you are truly able to spend freely after subtracting all of the expenses that are essential for your survival.
 Think food, shelter, transportation, clothing, healthcare, and paying off your student debts.

+For this next section, I use [this source for NL](https://bettermoneyhabits.bankofamerica.com/en/saving-budgeting/average-household-monthly-expenses) and [this source for USA](https://bettermoneyhabits.bankofamerica.com/en/saving-budgeting/average-household-monthly-expenses) and the exchange rate mentioned before of Euro to dollar rate 25 May 2021 1.23
+.

 So, let’s have a look at food first.
 Here, eating in America is a bit more expensive, with Joe spending almost 5k on food last year compared to Joliens more modest 3.7k in the Netherlands.

 Next up, let’s compare housing expenses.
 Again, Joe here spends a bit more with 13.2k annual compared to the Jolien who spent 13k USD.
 Now, this really surprised me since house prices are typically a bit higher in the Netherlands and so is rent.